CaitlinVolante/NLP-Sentiment-Analysis-of-Free-Responses/README.md

 # NLP-Sentiment-Analysis-of-Free-Responses
 Notebooks and scripts used to analyze sentiment analysis with and without POS tagging for short narrative stories containing different levels of disfluency

+The purpose of these analyses are to to analyze the relationship between speaker impressions and number of filled pauses in the passage.

 For access to the deidentified data, please reach out to Caitlin Volante at caitlin.r.volante@vanderbilt.edu

 ## Sentiment Analysis without POS Tagging